Symbian9/qmapshack-doc-wiki/AxMaintainAutoPages.md

 This section describes the necessary workflow after making some special changes in manual pages.

-* In the case that you have to run a script mentioned in this section carry out the follwoing steps:
+* In the case that you have to run a script mentioned in this section carry out the following steps:

     * Open a command line window.
     * Change to the `doc\Tools` folder and run the Python scripts from this folder.
-    * If you want to run the navbat tools, then change to the `doc` folder and run the scripts from this folder.
+    * If you want to run the navbar tools, then change to the `doc` folder and run the scripts from this folder.

 * Change of a section header, new section, or change in the table of contents of the manual main page `DocMain`: